ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ![2_ageheatmap]({{ site.baseurl }}/images/cha_dfsg_images/2_ageheatmap.png)

 ### 1.2 Hub Activities
-In this section we take a general look at the activities and ansered questions around
+In this section we take a general look at the activities and ansered questions around:
 - how many activities do hubs run?
 - who are they catering to?